Skip to main content

 Our top picks

-Best for: Coworkers and friends with messy desks who appreciate design.
+Best for: Coworkers and friends with bare or scratched desks who want an instant visual upgrade.

-- −Less ideal if they already have premium mat
+• Less ideal if they already have a full-desk mat

 Best for: Friends complaining about back pain or working from dining chairs.